How do We Measure "Liveability" in African Cities?

 When we fail to consider the factors that impact daily life – for the expat, sure, but most importanly for long-term or lifelong residents at the lower, middle and upper-income class levels, we fail to paint an accurate picture of how responsive a city is to its residents’ needs, and how livable it really is.
 Not just the tourists or the economically mobile returnees looking to capitalize on new opportunities at home, but for the very people who are living in and working to keep that city going.

 In the end, it’s entirely possible that one could widen the lens through which we are exploring the livability of African cities, and still come up with this same list determined by Africa.com.
 Cause they are likely on the right track.
 I’d just like to see them go all the way.

-I'm a community planner, urbanist and communications professional based in Accra, Ghana.
-Before landing in Ghana, I studied journlism, then public policy and then urban planning in the United States.
-I'm excited about cities, urbanism in development, specifically: issues in land use, placemaking and public spaces; arts, culture and urban creative economies; economic development and ...
+Victoria Okoye is founder of African Urbanism.
+A community planner, urbanist and communications professional based in Accra, Ghana, Victoria studied journalism, public policy and urban planning in the United States.
+Her passions: cities, urbanism in development (land use, placemaking and public spaces; arts, culture and urban creative economies; economic development and local/grassroots ...

 Other Posts by Victoria Okoye

 Sustainable Cities Collective